 So go ahead, fill your home with cinnamon and apples baking and then cut yourself a nice big piece of this gorgeous cake.
 Wrap yourself in a blanket and enjoy this beginning of the season change with something cozy and delicious.

 One final note about this recipe: it might look like it has a million ingredients, but it actually uses a lot of the same items just in different steps and different quantities!
 So be sure to read through it all before you brush it off, you use cinnamon 3 times + oats 2 times+walnuts (or seeds) 2 times, etc. I promise after you make it once you’ll realize it’s not a zillion ingredients because, well, that’s annoying 🙂

-Cardamom Spice Apple Cake with Walnut Crunch and Candied Cinnamon Oats
+Cardamom Spice Apple Cake with Seed Crunch and Candied Cinnamon Oats